golmschenk/eesunhong/docs/source/developer_guides/guide_for_fortran_developers.md

 ## Building

 `eesunhong` uses CMake for building.
 CMake is similar to Make, but allows builds to be much more toolchain agnostic (compiler, operating system, etc) as well as providing many other useful features (such as automatically downloading dependencies).
-All commands expected from inside the project directory.
+All commands are expected from inside the project directory.

 To build, first configure the build with: